NeoGeographyToolkit/StereoPipeline/docs/tools/gcp_gen.rst

 does not have a georeference) and orthoimage (which does), infer the geolocation of those points from the orthoimage, and their elevation from the DEM.

-This program can fail if the camera image and orthoimage are not similar enough, or if the orthoimage is a mirror-flipped version of the camera image.
-Manual selection of interest points can then be invoked (:numref:`creatinggcp`).

 The context and next steps after using this program are discussed in :numref:`camera_solve_gcp`.